-We began as a print magazine called 'Good Day News' in September 2018 with a crowdfunding campaign.
-We published four issues filled with uplifting features about the people of Cork. in our first cycle and grew to become a positive spaces offering media and events.
+We began as a print magazine called 'Good Day News' in September 2018 powered by a crowdfunding campaign.
+In our first cycle, we published four issues filled with uplifting features about the people of Cork.
+Following which, we've grown to become a positive space offering media and events.

 Good Day Cork is a positive space.
 We are a team of gatherers and creators.
 We offer a range of features, multiple podcast series and special events.